GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

     --network [NETWORK] \
     --region [REGION]

-The command output should look similar to the following example:
+The command should look similar to the following example:

     gcloud beta compute vpn-gateways create ha-vpn-gw-a \
     --network network-a \
     --region us-central1

 ### Create Cloud Router

 Complete the following command sequence to create a Cloud Router.
 In the following commands, replace the options as noted below:

-Replace [ROUTER_NAME] with the name of the Cloud Router in the same region as the Cloud VPN gateway.
+Replace [ROUTER_NAME] with the name of the new Cloud Router, which you must create in the same GCP region as the Cloud HA VPN gateway.
-Replace [GOOGLE_ASN] with any private ASN (64512 - 65534, 4200000000 - 4294967294) that you are not already using in the peer network.
+Replace [GOOGLE_ASN] with any private ASN (64512 - 65534, 4200000000 - 4294967294)
+that you are not already using in the peer network.
 The Google ASN is used for all BGP sessions on the same Cloud Router and it cannot be changed later.

     gcloud compute routers create [ROUTER_NAME] \
     --region [REGION] \
     --network [NETWORK] \
     --asn [GOOGLE_ASN]

-The command output should look similar to the following example:
+The command should look similar to the following example:

     gcloud compute routers create router-a \
     --region us-central1 \